Adding your new baby to Medicare

 Key facts

-- When you add your baby to your Medicare card, they will be able to access free, or lower cost healthcare.
+• When you add your baby to your Medicare account, they will be able to access free treatment in public hospitals, and lower cost healthcare.

-- The Newborn Child Declaration form will enable you to register for My Health Record.
+• The Newborn Child Declaration form will also help you to register your baby for My Health Record and the Medicare Safety Net family.

 How do I add my baby to my Medicare card?

 If your baby is less than 1 year old, you can register them using a Newborn Child Declaration form.
-This form is provided in the Parent Pack you get from your midwife or hospital when your baby is born.
-The back page of the form needs to be filled out and signed by the midwife or doctor who was at your baby’s birth.
+You will have this form in the Parent Pack you get from your midwife or hospital when your baby is born.
+The back page of the form needs to be filled out and signed by the midwife or doctor who was at your baby's birth.
 Submitting this form automatically enrols your baby in Medicare.

-You should fill in the Newborn Child Declaration form and submit it through one of the following:
+After you fill in the Newborn Child Declaration, send it in through one of the following:

 You can also enrol your baby using your Centrelink online account when you claim any of these payments: